joshuaconk14/BravoBall_Backend/scripts/README.md

-# Bash Scripts for Soccer Training App
+# BravoBall Scripts

-This directory contains utility shell scripts for development and deployment workflows.
+This directory contains utility scripts for development, deployment, and data management workflows.

 ## Available Scripts

-### deploy.sh
+### 1. deploy.sh

 A CI/CD automation script that handles git operations for deploying changes: